Trip guide

 Bookable handoff zones

-For this trip, bookable handoffs work best in places where travelers are most likely to stop longer: Charleston, the Grand Strand, and Wilmington.
-Treat them as ways to deepen selected anchors, not as a requirement to fill every mile; Georgetown remains an editorial route stop on this page until stronger local image-backed options are available.
+For this trip, bookable handoffs work best where travelers are most likely to linger: Charleston, the Grand Strand, and Wilmington.
+Treat them as ways to deepen the main anchors, while Georgetown stays a calm river-town reset and its written water option remains available when it fits the day.

 Charleston handoff